pinecone-router/router/README.md

 -   **`.preload`**: Fetches the template on page load, without waiting for the route to be matched.
 -   **`.target`**: Takes an ID paramater for example `.target.app` will render the template inside the element with the `app` ID
+-   **`.interpolate`**: Enable named params in template urls, ie. fetching templates based on route params.

-> Can be used simulateneously: `x-template.preload.target.app`
+> Modifiers can be used simulateneously: `x-template.preload.target.app`

+> For obvious reasons, `.preload` cannot be used with `.interpolate`.

 > Default Target ID can be set globally in [settings](#settings)